Roja (film): Release

 Roja was released on 15 August 1992, and distributed by GV Films.
 In August 2015, it was screened at the 2015 London Indian Film Festival, in the retrospective series Politics as Spectacle: The Films of Mani Ratnam, along with Bombay and Dil Se.
-Owing to the film’s success, the film was dubbed and released in Hindi, Telugu, Marathi and Malayalam languages.
+Owing to the commercial response in domestic market, Roja was dubbed and released in Hindi, Telugu, Marathi and Malayalam languages, all of which proved to be equally successful ventures.

 Reception

 Critical response

-Roja received positive reception for its patriotic themes.
-On 26 September 1992, K. Vijayan of New Straits Times wrote, "Under Mani Ratnam's direction, Arvind and Madhoo gave their best ...
+Roja received praise for its patriotic themes.
+On 26 September 1992, K. Vijiyan of New Straits Times wrote, "Under Mani Ratnam's direction, Arvind and Madhubala gave their best ...
 The excellent photography by Santhosh Sivan [who was also the cameraman for Thalapathi] makes us appreciate the beauty we take for granted in the villages.
 The snow-capped mountains and flower-covered valleys of Kashmir are also an eyeful."
 Writing for The Indian Express, Malini Mannath compared Roja unfavourably to Held Hostage; she praised Arvind Swami's performance, calling him "dignified and natural", but criticised Madhubala's performance in the scenes where Roja pleads for her husband's rescue, saying, "Her tremulous whisper praying for help, sounds contrived".
 She also felt that Pankaj Kapoor looked "lost in his role", but lauded the cinematography by Santosh Sivan and the editing by Suresh Urs.
 T. N. Seshan, then the Chief Election Commissioner of India declared, "This is a film that every Tamilians should see."
-S. R. of Kalki wrote "Amazing cinematography, superb direction, heart touching songs, lilting music (debutant Rahman), humorous and strong dialogues, natural acting + good story".
+S. R. of Kalki applauded the film for Sivan's cinematography, Ratnam's direction, Rahman's music, humorous and strong dialogues, natural acting and story.

-Box office

-Roja emerged a commercial success in the Tamil market.
-The Hindi dubbed version of the film was also an equal success.